 - Scrub brushes, make sure you have a grout brush if you have tile

 - A squeegee

 - Vacuums: These are my favorites from the ones we have owned over the years.

 - Lower-end Bissell Pet Hair Remover If you have people with long hair in your house, the tangle-free brush roll is a very nice feature.

-- High-End Miele – this is what Heather saved up for several years to buy and she is very happy.
-She read a very thorough Reddit thread by a vacuum repairman and was completely sold by his recommendation.
+- High-End Miele – this is what Heather saved up for several years to buy, and she is very happy.
+After reading a very thorough Reddit thread by a vacuum repairman, she was completely sold by his recommendation.
 This appliance is super solid.
 Heather doesn’t think she will ever go bagless again.
-“I love that running the bag doesn’t recirculate dog-smell back into the house.”
+“I love that running the bag doesn’t recirculate dog smell back into the house.”
 (There’s a charcoal filter.
-Yes, this rec is a little bougie, but you know what, I’ve worked hard learning all about cleaning houses and sharing that information, if I can’t get a little bougie about a vacuum, who can?)
+Yes, this rec is a little bougie, but you know what?
+I’ve worked hard learning all about cleaning houses and sharing that information; if I can’t get a little bougie about a vacuum, who can?)